-- 2.2.2 Intact stability shall also meet the requirements for gas carriers contained in 46 CFR 172.165, which states: - (a) Design calculations must show that 2 inches (50 mm) of positive metacentric height can be maintained by each tankship when it is being loaded and unloaded. - (b) For the purpose of demonstrating compliance with the requirements of paragraph (a) of this section, the effects of the addition of water ballast may be considered. - 2.2.3 An acceptable method for determining free surface is contained in the 2008 IS Code. - 2.9.1.3 Residual stability should not be less than the requirement in 2.9.2.1.
+- 2.2.2 In addition to other intact stability requirements, design calculation must show that 50 mm of positive metacentric height can be maintained by each vessel when it is being loaded and unloaded in accordance with 46 CFR 172.165.
+The design calculations may consider the effects of the addition of water ballast. - 2.2.3 The method for determining free surface effect is contained in the International Code on Intact Stability, 2008. - 2.7.1.3 Residual stability should not be less than the requirement in 2.7.2.1.